particle-iot/docs/src/content/reference/device-os/firmware.md

 For reference, character arrays are referred to as strings with a small s, and instances of the String class are referred to as Strings with a capital S. Note that constant strings, specified in "double quotes" are treated as char arrays, not instances of the String class.

 The `String` methods store the contents of the string as a heap allocated block of memory, such as with `malloc()`.
 As such, using a large number of long-lived strings can cause heap fragmentation, especially if you have used most of the available RAM.
+For more information, see [fragmentation](/firmware/best-practices/code-size-tips/#fragmentation).

 Because the contents of the string are stored separately from the object itself, and the string is variable length, you cannot pass `String` objects to `EEPROM.get()` or `EEPROM.put()`.
 You can only used fixed-length character arrays with `String`.